aws-amplify/amplify-ci-support/src/integ_test_resources/android/amplify/integration/cdk/README.md

-This CDK application is responsible for creating infrastructure needed by the Amplify for Android integration tests (i.e. `./gradlew :cAT` in the `amplify-android` repo).
+This CDK application is responsible for creating infrastructure needed by [the Amplify for Android integration tests](https://github.com/aws-amplify/amplify-android/blob/main/CONTRIBUTING.md#run-instrumentation-tests).
 It uses the Amplify CLI to bootstrap and configure an AWS account with all the resources needed to support that test suite.

 Artifacts in this folder and its children fall under one of two categories:
 - CDK app assets